GillianLaw/Personal-100-days-of-code/log.md

 prepare for Microsoft Ecole IA by Simplon (got to get the name right!) that starts in September.
 But I should get back on the portfolio site too

+**Today's Progress**: re-learning how to use github!
+Authentication tokens are the biggest pain in the arse and I went round in a LOT of circles working that out

+**Thoughts**: Anvil never did work out - maybe I shoudl go back and have a look.

 ### Day 36: March 12, 2022

 **Today's Progress**: Learning to use anvil - it looks pretty useful